antrea-io/antrea/site/docs/v0.7.0/README.md

 * [Octant](https://github.com/vmware-tanzu/octant) UI plugin for monitoring
 Antrea components, which publish runtime information as [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+* [IPsec encyption](/docs/ipsec-tunnel.md) of GRE tunnel traffic.

 ## Roadmap

-Antrea is a very young project.
-There is a very exciting list of features and integrations that we would like to add.
-A most likely incomplete list can be found on our [Roadmap](ROADMAP.md) page.
+We are adding features very quickly to Antrea.
+Check out the list of features we are considering on our [Roadmap](ROADMAP.md) page.
 Feel free to throw your ideas in!

 ## License